williamsni14463/MMBC-Actuator-PLC/experiments/pt100_openplc_progress_log.md

 ### 7.2 Walkthrough

 **Configuration:**
 - `PLC_IP = "127.0.0.1"` assumes OpenPLC Runtime is running on the same Pi as this script.
-I ended up using the actual Pi IP instead — get it with `hostname -I`.
+I ended up using the actual Pi IP instead, get it with `hostname -I`.
 - `THRESHOLD_C` / `SCALE` must match the `Threshold` constant in the ST program exactly (30.00°C × 100 = 3000).
 - `HYSTERESIS` — how far below the threshold temperature needs to drop before the script re-arms.
 Prevents one shaky reading right at the boundary from generating a bunch of false triggers.
 Waiting about 10 seconds after triggering usually lets the sensor cool enough to re-arm.